 On June 30, 2020, the Company and Mr. Diamantis entered into an exchange agreement wherein Mr. Diamantis agreed to the extinguishment of the Company's indebtedness to him totaling \$18.8 million, including accrued interest, on that date in exchange for 22,000 shares of the Company's Series M Preferred Stock with a par value of \$0.01 per share and a stated value of \$1,000 per share.
-See Note 6 for a discussion of the Company's indebtedness to Mr. Diamantis as of June 30, 2023 and December 31, 2022.
+See Note 6 for a discussion of the Company's indebtedness to Mr. Diamantis as of September 30, 2023 and December 31, 2022.

-The terms of the Series M Preferred Stock include: (i) each share of the Series M Preferred Stock is convertible into shares of the Company's common stock at a conversion price equal to 90% of the average closing price of the Company's common stock on the ten trading days immediately prior to the conversion date but in any event not less than the par value of the Company's common stock (ii) dividends at the rate per annum of 10% of the stated value per share shall accrue on each outstanding share of Series M Preferred Stock from and after the date of the original issuance of such share of Series M Preferred Stock (subject to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recepitalization).
-The dividends shall accrue from day to day, whether or not declared, and shall be cumulative and non-compounding; provided, however, that such dividends are paid on the Series M Preferred Stock; and (iii) each holder of the Series M Preferred Stock shall be entitled to vote on all matters submitted to a vote of the holders of the Company's common stock.
-Regardless of the aggregate, equal to 51% of all votes entitled to be voted at any meeting of stockholders or action by written consent.
-Each outstanding shares of Series M Preferred Stock shall herefored Stock shall vote with the company securities as if they were a single class of securities.
-On August 13, 2020, Mr. Diamantis entered into the Voting Agreement with Mr. Lagan and Alcimede LLC (of which Mr. Lagan is the sole manager) pursuant to which Mr. Diamantis granted an irrevocable proxy to Mr. Lagan to vote the Series M Preferred Stock.
+The terms of the Series M Preferred Stock include: (i) each share of the Series M Preferred Stock is convertible into shares of the Company's common stock at a conversion price equal to 90% of the average closing price of the Company's common stock on the ten trading days immediately prior to the conversion date but in any event not less than the par value of the Company's common stock; (ii) dividends at the rate per annum of 10% of the stated value per share shall accrue on each outstanding share of Series M Preferred Stock from and after the date of the original issuance of such share of Series M Preferred Stock giblect to appropriate adjustment in the event of any stock dividend, stock split, combination or other similar recapitalization).
+The dividends shall accrue from day to day, whether or not declared, and shall be cumulative and non-compounding; provided, however, that such dividend shall be payable only when, as, and if declared by the Board of Directors and the Company shall be under no obligation to pay such dividends.
+No cash dividends shall be paid on the Company's common stock unless of the number of shares of Series M Preferred Stock in a vote of the holders of the Company's common stock.
+Regardless of the number of shares of Series M Preferred Stock outstanding and so long as at least one share of Series M Preferred Stock is outstanding, the outstanding shares of Series M Preferred Stock shall have the number of votes, in the aggregate, equal to 51% of all votes entitled to be voted at any meeting of stockholders or action by written consent.
+Each outstanding share of the Series M Preferred Stock shall represent its proportionate share of the 51% allocated to the outstanding shares of Series M Preferred Stock in the aggregate.
+The Series M Preferred Stock shall vote with the common stock and any other voting securities as if they were a single class of securities.
+On August 13, 2020, Mr. Diamantis entered into the Voting Agreement with Mr. Lagan and Alcimede LLC (of which Mr. Lagan is the sole